muratk3n/thirdwave/en/README.md

 ---

-IMO there'll be plenty of H2 to go around, carrying even more energy than old fossil based system, with some unexpected new exporters even.
+IMO there'll be plenty of H2 to go around, carrying even energy than old fossil based system, with some unexpected new exporters even.

 ---